yur25/Winter-2025-Exams/README.md

   - Supportability
   - Reliability
   - Testability
-- I'd advice to find a few friends from the group and cross-review the code before exams
+- I'd advice to find a few friends from the group and cross-review the code
 - Here is a checklist of common problems we have in code:
   - Do not mutate function input parameters
   - Prefer arrow functions for JavaScript and `lambda` for `Python`